WANdisco/wandisco-documentation/docs/quickstarts/preparation/get-started.md

 * Basic Linux skills.
 * Knowledge of your Cloud and/or Hadoop environment.

-Refer to the **Operation** guides for instructions on how to use the user interface.
+Refer to the **Operation** guides for instructions on how to use the UI.